 Variable data printing and segmentation allows you to create a personalized message for every prospect.
-This intimate form of communication – done in moderation – creates a feel of one-on-one communication.
+This intimate form of communication – done in moderation – creates a feeling of one-on-one communication.
 Just don’t get too personal… there’s a line between customization and creepy.

 Keep it simple, smarty

 When summing up copy-writing as a central design element, keeping it simple is a great golden rule.
 Trim, edit, trim some more, then shorten!
 It’s far harder to write short than to write long, but it’s worth the effort.
-That’s why we strongly support an integrated marketing campaign that quickly steers a visitor to a personalized landing page, where you can make a more elaborate case (and gain long form SEO).
+That’s why we strongly support an integrated marketing campaign that quickly steers a visitor to a personalized landing page, where you can make a more elaborate case (and gain long-form SEO).
 The same goes for a phone number – prominently display your phone number, prompt a phone call, then close the deal.

-After you’ve developed compelling copy, it’s time to work with a designer to highlight and visually construct your key messages.
+After you’ve developed a compelling copy, it’s time to work with a designer to highlight and visually construct your key messages.
 Remember, any design element detracting from your primary goal – eliciting a response – is poor design, regardless of the visual appeal.